Growing the Impact: Building Capacity for Statewide and Regional Food System Plans

 Project outcomes:

-The primary focus of the project thus far has been to create the Planning Committee, engage in a collaborative process to identify shared learning outcomes, and plan for a series of four learning sessions led or co-led by members of the Committee, which will be open to other colleagues in our respective states.
+This project established a Planning Committee composed of representatives from all 12 North Central States.
+Through a collaborative process to identify shared learning outcomes, members created a model for a series of four learning sessions led or co-led by members of the Committee, which also drew in other colleagues in our respective states.

-In our logic model, we emphasized knowledge, action and conditions outcomes, some of which have happened or begun:
+In our logic model, we emphasized knowledge, action and conditions outcomes:

 • Share promising practices from state food charters